arttay/resume/README.md

 # resume

-A horrid mess thrown together to make an html resume
+A horrid mess thrown together to make an html resume: art-taylor.net/